venkat7796/predictitAPI-Airflow-Practice/readme.md

 ![Flow Diagram](images/flow.png)

-A data pipeline to facilitate data extraction from predictit to the storage in a postgres database.
+A data pipeline to facilitate data extraction from predictit website to the storage in a postgres database.

 The data is extracted using predictit API and the raw data is stored in a blob storage.